Ontario moves to toughen oversight of syndicated mortgage investments

 Read more: The investors who bet on a real estate boom – and lost

-The syndicated mortgage sector has exploded in Ontario in recent years as Toronto’s real estate market has boomed, with sales of syndicated mortgages in the province climbing over 60 per cent in two years to $6-billion in 2016.
+The syndicated mortgage sector has exploded in Ontario in recent years as Toronto’s real estate market has boomed, with sales of syndicated mortgages in the province climbing more than 60 per cent in two years, to $6-billion in 2016.

 Syndicated mortgages are investment products marketed by companies that finance real estate development projects using money provided by a pool of investors.
 The mortgages are typically provided to borrowers who cannot raise funds from conventional lenders, which means they pay a higher rate of interest for investors, but they have proved to be risky when borrowers are not financially stable.